 The Union Health Ministry on Wednesday said that ‘Made in India’ ventilators supplied to the states and UTs comply with specified requirements and have Bilevel Positive Airway Pressure (BiPAP) mode.

-“Cost effective, Made in India ventilator models BEL and AgVa supplied to the States and UTs have BiPAP mode and other such modes as have been prescribed in the technical specifications,” the ministry said in a statement.
+“Cost-effective, Made in India ventilator models BEL and AgVa supplied to the States and UTs have BiPAP mode and other such modes as having been prescribed in the technical specifications,” the ministry said in a statement.

 BiPAP is a device that helps in breathing without intubation.

 The ministry’s statement comes in the wake of media reports that BiPAP mode is not available in the ‘Made in India’ ventilators.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “It has come to the notice of the Ministry of Health through some media reports that the issue of Bilevel Positive Airway Pressure (BiPAP) mode not being available in the ventilators supplied by the Government of India has been raised,” the ministry said in a statement.

 The ‘Made in India’ ventilators supplied to the states and UTs, including Delhi, by the Ministry of Health are meant for ICUs.